TAKE IT DOWN Act: DEFIANCE Act

 Disrupt Explicit Forged Images and Non-Consensual Edits (DEFIANCE) Act, which would provide victims of NCII the ability to seek civil damages from those that created the images.
 The bill has had bipartisan support in both houses, and while it had cleared the Senate in 2024, failed to pass the House.
 Ocasio-Cortez reintroduced the bill after the passage of TAKE IT DOWN in May 2025.
+The Senate passed the bill by unanimous consent in January 2026.